Raising Clarrie Hall Dam

 why raise the Clarrie Hall Dam when council own land land down stream that was bought to build a dam on for future water supply a much better option.

-ronbar asked almost 3 years ago
+ronbar asked over 3 years ago

 A number of studies over the past 10 years looking at a range of water supply options and their economic, social and environmental impacts, found that raising Clarrie Hall Dam is the best overall option.
 This is why Council resolved in December 2015 to adopt the raising of Clarrie Hall Dam as the preferred option for future water security and proceed with the planning approval and land acquisitions required for the project.